junxit/us-congress-bills-115/bill.md

 ## § 4.
 Termination

-The briefing requirement under section 2 shall terminate on the date that is four years after the submission of the strategy referred to in such section.
+The briefing requirement under section 2 shall terminate on the date that is 4 years after the submission of the strategy referred to in such section.